picsoung/picsoung-sentiment-api-example/README.md

 The API is meant to serve an example of how you can easily create an API, and how you can use the free 3scale platform to control, manage and monitor the operations of the API so that you only have to do the fun part.

-The original sentiment values are taken from the dataset AFINN-111.txt from [Denmark Technical University](http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010)
+The original sentiment values are taken from the dataset AFINN-111.txt from [Denmark Technical University](http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010).

+##Notes

+ * From Version 1 onwards the code can be run on Heroku but to facilitate this config.ru, procfile etc. need to be in the top level directory.
+This is done using symlinks.
+If you want to run a specific version locally simply change to that directory.
+If you want to run a version on heroku, update the symlinks to point to the right directory and then run.